Key takeaways

 - 1-4 business days with rush reporting

-You can track score delivery in your account.
+You can log in to your dashboard to see your scores and track delivery status.
 Colleges do not send confirmation emails, but you can call their admissions office to verify receipt if needed.
+Most colleges receive SAT score reports electronically through the College Board system.

-Can You Send Scores To Multiple Colleges At Once?
+Can You Send Test Scores To Multiple Colleges At Once?

 Yes, you can send your SAT scores to more than one college in a single session.
 In fact, the College Board lets you select multiple schools when you go to send scores through your account.